tvdl-telegram-bots/wehere-bot-4096/README.md

 ```

 TODO: remove `express` in `wehere-bot`
+TODO: migrate to getWehereUrlV2
-TODO: use prosemirror to display/compose rich text
+TODO: use prosemirror to compose rich text
 TODO: use friendly display name
-TODO: IntroConvo
-TODO: RichText display with prosemirror
+TODO: a mechanism to authenticate
 TODO: info page
-TODO: a mechanism to authenticate
-TODO: migrate to getWehereUrlV2
 TODO: make home page intro a template
 TODO: allow to delete a thread
+TODO: use POST instead of GET if caching is unreasonable, i.e. when there is secret in the request